flowtsohg/mdx-m3-viewer/README.md

 Note that attaching a `loadstart` listener to a resource that is not the viewer is pointless, since the listener is registered after the resource started loading.

 The type can be one of:
-* `render` - called every frame after rendering is done (this event is only dispatched by the viewer).
 * `loadstart` - a resource started loading.
 * `progress` - progress updates for loads.
 The `loaded`, `total`, and `lengthComputable` properties will be set.
 * `load` - a resource finished loading.